 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-At June 30, 2006, the Company had unrestricted cash and cash equivalents of \$0.5 million, a working capital deficit of \$9.7 million, and an accumulated deficit of \$298.4 million.
+At September 30, 2006, the Company had unrestricted cash and cash equivalents of \$0.2 million, a working capital deficit of \$11.5 million, and an accumulated deficit of \$302.3 million.
 At December 31, 2005, the Company had cash and cash equivalents of \$0.3 million, a working capital deficit of \$2.5 million and an accumulated deficit of \$291.6 million.
-The Company incurred a loss from operations of \$6.3 million and a net loss of \$6.8 million during the six months ended June 30, 2006 and a loss from operations of \$11.6 million and a net loss of \$12.1 million during the year ended December 31, 2005.
+The Company incurred a loss from operations of \$8.9 million and a net loss of \$9.9 million during the nine months ended September 30, 2006 and a loss from operations of \$11.6 million and a net loss of \$12.1 million during the year ended December 31, 2005.
 Historically, the Company has incurred significant losses and until such time as its product candidates are commercialized, of which no assurance can be given, the Company will continue incurring losses.
 These factors, among others, raise substantial doubt about the Company's ability to continue as a going concern.

-The Company estimates that its current cash reserves, including the net proceeds from the Bridge Loan Agreements described in Note 9 will be sufficient to fund the development of the Aversion[®] Technology and related operating expenses through mid-August 2006.
-To fund further operations and product development activities, the Company must raise additional financing, or enter into alliances or collaboration agreements with third parties relating to its Aversion[®] Technology.
-No assurance can be given that the Company will be successful in obtaining any such financing or in securing collaborative agreements with third parties on acceptable terms, if at all, or if secured, that such financing or collaborative agreements will provide for payments to the Company sufficient to continue to fund operations.
+The Company estimates that its current cash reserves, including the net proceeds from the Bridge Loan Agreements described in Note 9 will be sufficient to fund the development of the Aversion[®] Technology and related operating expenses through mid-November 2006.
+To fund further operations and product development activities, the Company must raise additional financing, or enter into alliances or collaboration agreements with third parties resulting in cash payments to the Company relating to its Aversion[®] Technology.
+The Company is seeking to secure working capital providing gross proceeds to the Company in the range of approximately \$15 million to \$20 million through the private offering of the Company's securities.
+The terms of any such securities offering, including, without limitation, the type of equity securities (or securities convertible into equity securities) and the price per share, have not been determined and will, in large part, be determined based upon negotiations between the Company and prospective investors in such private offering.
+No assurance can be given that the Company will be successful in obtaining any such financing or in securing collaborative agreements with third parties on acceptable terms, if at all, or if secured, that such financing or collaborative agreements will provide for cash payments to the Company sufficient to continue to fund operations.
 In the absence of such financing or third-party collaborative agreements, the Company will be required to scale back or terminate operations and/or seek protection under applicable bankruptcy laws.

-Even assuming the Company is successful in securing additional sources of financing and/or enters into alliances or collaborative agreements relating to the Aversion[®] Technology, there can be no assurance that the Company's development efforts will result in commercially viable products.
+Even assuming the Company is successful in securing additional sources of financing, there can be no assurance that the Company's development efforts will result in commercially viable products.
 The Company's failure to successfully develop the Aversion[®] Technology in a timely manner, to obtain issued U.S. patents relating to the Aversion[®] Technology and to avoid infringing third-party patents and other intellectual property rights will have a material adverse impact on its financial condition and results of operations.